Kidnapping Defense Attorney in Las Vegas

 The state of Nevada does not take kidnapping charges lightly.
 Contact an attorney right away so that you can mitigate the damages these charges could cause to your criminal record and your life.

-If you are facing kidnapping charges, contact the Law Office of Joel M. Mann at (702) 474-6266 for a free legal consultation.
-Joel Mann is knowledgeable and experienced at defending individuals accused of kidnapping or other violent crimes in Las Vegas and throughout Clark County, Nevada.
+If you are facing kidnapping charges, contact the Joel M. Mann – Las Vegas Criminal Defense Lawyer at (702) 474-6266 for a free legal consultation.
+Joel M. Mann is knowledgeable and experienced at defending individuals accused of kidnapping or other violent crimes in Las Vegas and throughout Clark County, Nevada.